-Few people today know that between 1854 and 1929 over 250,000 orphans and unwanted children were taken out of New York City and given away at train stations across America.
-Experience this seventy-six year experiment in child relocation, at a multi- media program from 1 to 3 p.m. on Thursday, April 24, at the Causeway Branch Library, 3457 Hwy.
-190, Mandeville.
+MANDEVILLE - Few people today know that between 1854 and 1929 over 250,000 orphans and unwanted children were taken out of New York City and given away at train stations across America.
+Experience this seventy-six year experiment in child relocation, at a multi- media program from 1 p.m. to 2:30 p.m.
+Friday, June 5, at Madisonville Branch Library, 1123 Main Street, Madisonville, and from 10:30 a.m. to 12 p.m.
+Saturday, June 6, at Slidell Branch, 555 Robert Blvd.
 Local relatives and acquaintances of Orphan Train riders are especially invited to attend and share their stories with the audience.

-The program combines live music by Phillip Lancaster and Alison Moore, video montage with archival photographs and interviews of survivors and a dramatic reading of the 2012 novel “Riders on the Orphan Train” by award-winning author Alison Moore.
+The program combines live music by Phillip Lancaster, video montage with archival photographs, and interviews.
 “Riders on the Orphan Train” will inform, inspire and raise awareness about this little-known part of history.

 The event is free and open to the public, and registration is recommended.
 Light refreshments will be available.
 Seating space is limited to adults.
-Please register online at register.stpl.us/evanced/lib/eventcalendar.asp or call the library at (985)626-9779.
+Please register online at register.stpl.us/evanced/lib/eventcalendar.asp or call the Madisonville library at (985)845-4819 and the Slidell library at (985) 646-6470.
 Registration opens two weeks before the date of the event.

 Copyright © St. Tammany Parish Library